 This table saw also has a -2-47° bevel cuts capacity, with two positive electric brake stops at 0° and 45°.

-- 24-tooth blade makes for a rough cut
+- The 24-tooth blade tends to produce a somewhat rough cut.

 6. Delta 36-6013